Trump wins Nevada caucus, consolidating GOP power

 But the nominating contests are run by political parties, not the state.

-And the Nevada Republican Party, made up of Trump allies, decided to stick with a caucus, which also award the delegates.
+And the Nevada Republican Party, made up of Trump allies, decided to stick with a caucus, which also awards the delegates.

 Haley invested virtually no time or resources in Nevada.